jakenemiroff/Bus_Routes_Assignment/README.md

 This is a simple program written in Java which provided some background into constructing graphs.
 The idea is to create a path from start to finish for the bus to follow, while keeping in mind the allotted bus changes for the particular map.

-This program takes as input a text file corresponding to a map.
+This program takes as input (command line argument / program argument for eclipse intellij etc..) a text file corresponding to a map.
+I have provided a few examples.

 ### The map input file: